Before we embark on the next phase of our adventure, Sue looks back on the Tom Baker years…

 Me: No, it’s James P. Quick.

 Sue: Like that’s his real name.
-OK… hmmm… I’d like to be a scientist in a white lab coat, and I’d like to set-off an alarm, if that’s OK.
+Okay… hmmm… I’d like to be a scientist in a white lab coat, and I’d like to set-off an alarm, if that’s okay.

 Me: I’m sure you’d do it beautifully.
 Anyway, Alisaunder says: “According to Neil, Tom Baker took his boots with him when he left Doctor Who.
 (Hang on, when did I say that? – Neil) Which companion costume from the Tom Baker era would you have taken home with you?”